 During this sew-along, we worked with patterns with a full frame (also known as a “full band” bra).
 Many of the steps here can apply to any bra pattern.
 No matter what pattern you try, bras require some time to fit and shape to your specific needs, so keep at it!

 What kind of sewing experience do I need?

 Making a bra requires some basic sewing experience, because you will be working with a lot of elastic and tiny, very curved seams.
-And because it is such a close-fit garment, some experience with fitting helps!
-But the great thing about making a bra is that it helps with your sewing accuracy and creativity in so many other areas!
+The great thing about making a bra is that it helps with your sewing accuracy and creativity in so many other areas!